-keyword: Clothing related expression 'mặc vào'
+keyword: Clothing related expression 'mặc…vào'

-PROMPT: Generate grammar explanation for following Vietnamese grammar point: Clothing related expression 'mặc vào'
+PROMPT: Generate grammar explanation for following Vietnamese grammar point: Clothing related expression 'mặc…vào'

 RESPONSE: {

-"title": "Clothing related expression 'mặc vào'",
+"title": "Clothing related expression 'mặc…vào'",

 "short_explanation": "Used to describe the action of wearing or putting on clothes.",

 "long_explanation": "The Vietnamese phrase 'mặc vào' is used to describe the action of putting on clothes or wearing them.
 It is equivalent to 'put on' in English.
 This phrase is usually used when you want to tell someone to wear something or when you describe what you are wearing.",